Spinal Tap (band): Reunion and recent history

 The group reformed on January 18, 1991, for a performance at the Disneyland Hotel that included new material.
 This featured on the 1992 release, Break Like the Wind, an album produced in part by T Bone Burnett.

+Several publicity stunts were staged surrounding the new album.
+An advertisement was placed in Music Connection, HITS and The Hollywood Reporter saying "DRUMMER DIED, need new one.
+Must have no immediate family.
+Auditions October 31 at LA Coliseum with David St. Hubbins, Nigel Tufnel, Derek Smalls."

-The album was accompanied by a promotional audition for a new drummer attended by Stephen Perkins of Jane's Addiction, Gina Schock of The Go-Go's, and Mick Fleetwood of Fleetwood Mac, who auditioned in a fireproof suit.
-Despite the auditions, Parnell was retained as "Ric Shrimpton" and remained the band's drummer.
+The "auditions" for a new drummer were held at the Los Angeles Memorial Coliseum on October 31, 1991.
+They were attended by a few hundred real aspirants, and by Stephen Perkins of Jane's Addiction, Gina Schock of the Go-Go's, Debbi Peterson of the Bangles, Micky Dolenz of the Monkees, and Mick Fleetwood of Fleetwood Mac, who auditioned in a fireproof suit.
+Parnell was retained as "Ric Shrimpton" and remained the band's drummer.
 Kaff did not return, and consequently the "reunited" band consisted of Guest, McKean, Shearer and Parnell (all in character) and new keyboardist C. J. Vanston (under his own name).
 A promotional concert tour followed, which included an appearance at The Freddie Mercury Tribute Concert, where they performed "The Majesty of Rock", a song they dedicated to Mercury.

 The band also released the single "Bitch School," which became a genuine chart single in the UK, as did follow-up single "The Majesty of Rock".

 The band also appeared on The Simpsons in the episode "The Otto Show", which aired in the United States on April 23, 1992.
 The episode was written by Jeff Martin and directed by Wes Archer.
 Harry Shearer, who is a regular Simpsons cast member, reprised his role as Derek Smalls.

 On July 1, 1992, Spinal Tap crossed five time zones for three performances in St. John's, Newfoundland; Barrie, Ontario; and Vancouver, British Columbia, for MuchMusic and Molson's Great Canadian Party.
 For each performance of "Stonehenge", the miniature monument prop was delivered on stage in a courier envelope.

 Parnell dropped out of the group in the 1990s, leaving Spinal Tap to use session-drummers.

 In 2000, the band launched a web site named "Tapster", where their song "Back from the Dead" was made available for download.
 Tapster was a parody of Napster, a peer-to-peer file sharing network.

 In 2001, the band "reunited" for the nine-city "Back from the Dead Tour" that began on June 1, 2001, at the Greek Theater in Los Angeles.
 The tour included a show at Carnegie Hall in New York City and ended in Montreal in mid-July at the Just for Laughs festival.
 The opening act for some of these shows were the Folksmen, the folk trio seen in the film A Mighty Wind, and also performed by Guest, McKean, and Shearer.